-From Pamela on September 7th, 2007 in Green Remodeling
+From Dean Dowd on September 07, 2007 in Green Remodeling

 Within the Criteria for Green Building Material, we reviewed the selection criteria for green building materials and products.
 Our next part addresses the other issues that are important considerations in selecting green building materials: indoor air quality, energy efficiency, water conservation and affordability.